Huzama Habayeb: Novels

-This novel is a place where love, dejection, transgression and embrace converge; developing a scene of egregious realism via a lavish narrative that embodies enchanting and shocking moments and real people, of flesh and blood, with idiosyncratic feelings Habayeb unhesitatingly uncovers.

-The following is the English translation of an excerpt taken from Velvet (مُخْمَل):
+The following is an English translation of an excerpt from Velvet (مُخْمَل):

 That was the first time Hawwa saw a man crying; she believed that the most beautiful men were the grieved ones.
 It was also the first time she had the feeling that she could be more than just a woman—a woman who is loved; a woman who is yearned for; a woman who is desired; a woman who is craved after for what she is; a woman who is sought after only for the life she snatches; a woman for whom is longed for the warmth that lingers inside her despite the days of cold, staleness, and void; a woman who is pitied for the dearth of love in her past; a woman who is envied for her prolonged patience with her past; a woman who is forgiven for her little talk about love, hankering, and anguish.

 That was the first time Hawwa felt she might be in love.
 Who knows?
 Perhaps that love is similar to the one told in love stories and talked about by people.